sprintup/Whiteboard/README.md

-##Update
+##Update log
-I found this [example](https://github.com/Matt-B/cucumber-js-selenium-webdriver-example) that launches a browser with cucumberjs command, but I'm still recreating it in this project because I don't want to use everything that project is using.
+* I found this [example](https://github.com/Matt-B/cucumber-js-selenium-webdriver-example) that launches a browser with cucumberjs command, but I'm still recreating it in this project because I don't want to use everything that project is using.

-## Update
-Tests fail on user login.
+* Tests fail on user login.
 You can run the driver.js file with 'node driver' and watch it log a run with the proper time, save and reenter to view the tSS.
 I'm working on integrating a test for this using cucumber.

 ### Overview
 I still have to bind and sequence testing and automation.
 However, they are both started in their respective files.
 I used cucumberjs and seleniumjs, which were both not the native language.
 Given more time, I could learn Java to implement this testing scenario, as I've learned a great deal for how they work in Java.